Author, hedge fund manager, writer, and educator Joel Greenblatt is one of today’s most influential value investors.

 Important insights Dreman offers include investors’ tendency to overvalue the best stocks and undervalue the worst stocks.
 Dreman thinks this tendency leads to price surprises in the markets.

 Dreman’s strategy is based on the belief that investors always react to market changes.
-Investors sell stocks fast in bear markets and buy quickly in bull markets, for example.
-This overreaction is why investors are caught by surprise when the market rises or falls.
+For example, investors sell stocks fast in bear markets and buy quickly in bull markets.
+This overreaction is why investors are surprised when the market rises or falls.

 Dreman’s major recommendation is to buy good stocks when they are out of favor with the market.
 Contrarian Investment Strategies is a good explanation of a basic value investment strategy and behavioral investment.